phillipkamps/tea_time/README.md

 1. open your browser, postman, or similar and test out the endpoints!

-**By default, there are 10 users with IDs 1-10**
+**By default, there are 10 users with IDs 1-10** **Users will have a random number of subscriptions auto-generated, use the enpoint below to get a subscription ID if needed**

 ## Endpoints